Docteur-RS/Caoutchouc/README.md

 *If you understand that keys point to other JSON objects which themselves point to other JSON objects, then you understand the main principle of this library.*

-#Part 2: Interaction tree - Availble key/value pairs for configuration#
+#Part 2: Interaction tree - Available key/value pairs for configuration#

 *There are* **7** *types of JSON value/keys:*